 - Automatically: - When a replica becomes the oldest member of a replica rotation set, it is automatically overwritten (or deleted) when a new replica is created in the set.
 You can however protect replicas on XP and VA using an exclusion list.
-See the HP OpenView Storage Data Protector Zero Downtime Backup Administrator's Guide for information. - If a replica is used for ZDB to tape, it is automatically deleted after the backup session, unless you specify in the backup specification that it should be retained. - Effectively, a replica is deleted after instant recovery, unless configured otherwise.
-In fact, with XP arrays, the replica becomes a mirror in synchronization with the recovered source.
-With EVA, the replica becomes the recovered source and so ceases to exist as a replica. - Manually: When replicas are no longer required within Data Protector, you can delete them from the array using the CLI.
+For more information, see the HP Data Protector zero downtime backup administrator's guide. - If a replica is used for ZDB to tape, it is automatically deleted after the backup session, unless you specify in the backup specification that it should be retained. - Effectively, a replica is deleted after instant recovery, unless configured otherwise.
+In fact, with XP array, the replica becomes a mirror in synchronization with the recovered source.
+With EVA, the replica becomes the recovered source and so ceases to exist as a replica. - Manually: When replicas are no longer required within Data Protector, you can delete them from the array using the Data Protector CLI.

-5 ZDB Session Process
+5 ZDB session process